TheUltraBadDuck/ATerribleNachOSProgramming/README.md

 # ATerribleNachOSProgramming
-The deadline of NachOS is near
+The deadline of NachOS is near.\n
-Still not done yet
+We are still not done yet